jeromesaiz/autoXLIFF/README.md

 When working with existing XLIFF files autoXLIFF will usually import them alright.
 But after updating it will write back to that very same file and overwrite its body section with a much simpler XLIFF that what you're probably working with.

 It will (should...) preserve the header and its content (*phase-group* blocks and such).
 But everything inside the \<body\> tag will be overwritten with a very basic trans-units grammar.
 It's fine, but it will not save your *maxbytes* and *xml:lang*, for example.
 Be warned !
+As usual, make backup.
+This software is offered as is and I do not make any guarantee about its operation.

+## Future versions
+Depending on feedback, I might add support for :
+- Transchoice syntax (I guess I'll add it once I need it)
+- Kind of plugable regex to allow for easy adaptation to another framework syntax (just write the regex, put in in a file and autoXLIFF will load it instead of its default Silex/Symphony Twig bridge syntax.

 ## What can I use to actually translate my project ?
 autoXLIFF will create and manage XLIFF files automatically for you.
 Provided you run it regularly, it will keep their content in sync with your actual Twig templates content.